When:Thursday, March 10 - Tuesday, March 15

 Target Audience:K-12 students and educators, parents, museums, science centers and planetariums

-Update: March 15, 2021 – The answers are here!
-Visit the NASA Pi Day Challenge slideshow to view the illustrated answer keys (also available as a text-only doc) with each problem.
+Update: March 15, 2022 – The answers are here!
+Visit the NASA Pi Day Challenge slideshow to view the illustrated answer keys for each of the problems in the 2022 challenge.

 NASA is joining schools, students and science centers across the U.S. to celebrate one of the most well known and beloved numbers: pi.
 Used throughout the STEM world – especially for space exploration! – pi is the number that results from dividing the circumference of any circle by its diameter.
 Pi can be and often is rounded to 3.14 (even though its decimals never end), which is why 3/14 has been designated National Pi Day.